Ferris Bueller's Day Off

 It's both a key to this movie's popularity, and a little disquieting, that Ferris never faces any consequences.
 Even Bart Simpson usually has to take responsibility -- and as for Alfie, there's no indication the filmmakers approve his lifestyle.
 But Hughes justifies Ferris as a healthy response to self-centered and materialistic adults like Cameron's father.
 In the end it's poor Cameron who's going to take a fall for the gang, but even he looks forward to the opportunity to defy his (unseen) old man, accused of valuing the Ferrari more than the son.
 A good question, though, would be whether carefree Ferris will be any better when he grows up.
 If he grows up.

 Families can talk about...

-Families can talk about how people defy authority.
+Families can talk about how people defy authority, like Ferris does in Ferris Bueller's Day Off.
 Do your kids understand the difference between Ferris's fantasy presentation and what would really happen if they did what he did?

 The filmmakers justify Ferris' attitude as a healthy response to self-centered, dumb, and materialistic adults.
 Do you agree?